How to Change a Keg: Transform Your Tap Skills

 • Test the beer Flow: Immediately after changing the keg, you need to test the beer flow.
 If the beer is not flowing as required, check for any leaks or obstructions in the lines.

 • Check Carbon dioxide pressure: Pressure is vital in preventing beer foam.
-Therefore, ensure your dispensing system has an ideal pressure (10 to 16 Psi).
-Low pressure may make the beer become flat.
+Make sure your dispensing system has an a recommended pressure (10 to 16 Psi).
+Low pressure may make beer become flat.
 On the other hand, too high pressure can lead to too much foam.

 • Sanitize the Lines: Keg changing exposes most of the components to bacteria.
 Keg lines and coupler’s Groves are the most exposed.
 This can cause excessive foam or lead to off-flavor.
-It is essential to sanitize the keg line using a food-grade sanitizer.
-This will ensure you enjoy a perfect pint every time.
+Sanitize the keg line using a food-grade sanitizer to ensure you enjoy a perfect pint every time.

 How to Change a Keg Tap